 Cost of Revenue: The Pre-IPO Group's cost of revenue was \$2.3 million in the six months ended June 30, 2020, with \$2.2 million in gross profit, giving us a 49% gross margin.
 Cost of revenue increased to \$4.7 million in the six months ended June 30, 2021, with \$1.6 million in gross profit, with a 26% gross margin.
 Our cost of revenue grew in percentage terms in the six months ended June 30, 2021, as a result of higher digital marketing and faculty costs as we grew our student body from 1.8 million to 1.99 million students, and due to a higher amount of amortization and depreciation on income generating assets allocated to cost of revenue.
 The cost of sale is a made up of our direct marketing spend and the commissions we pay to our partners.
-Commissions are paid to partners for the activity they undertake related to the courses and certifications on the platform in three ways: (1) Marketing commissions - Up to 20% of sales (for referring the student to the course), (2) Sales commissions - Up to 10% of sales (for booking the sale of the student into the course) and (3) Sales and Delivery commissions - Up to 70% of sales (for physically delivering the course as the faculty member on the course).
+Commissions are paid to partners for the activity they undertake related to the courses and certifications on the platform in three ways: (1) Marketing commissions - Up to 20% of sales (for referring the student to the course), (2) Sales commissions - Up to 70% of sales (for physically delivering the course as the faculty member on the course).
 In 2021, we had significantly more faculty members being involved in the final selling and delivering of the courses instead of all final sales and delivery being handled largely by our in-house sales team and staff, as part of our strategy to scale our courses being marketing, sold or delivered by our faculty.